BenderBlog/cmcalc/README.md

 # cmcalc

 cmclac, aka "Cirno Math Classroom/Calculator", is an advanced Flutter calculator.
+Using kalk as backend.

+Maybe use numbat as backend for unit calculation...

 It is touhou themed which knows the meaning of 9.